dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 > ```
 >
 > This tutorial will not cover everything that the command-line utility can do,
-> but as a general rule anything you can do within the REPL you can also do
+> but as a general rule anything you can do within the REPL you can also be
-> from the command line, too.
+> done from the command line without the REPL.
 >
 > The REPL uses Unicode punctuation by default.
 If you prefer ASCII, then
 > start the REPL using `dhall repl --ascii` instead.